nfgallimore/Project1Report/README.md

 2. Create view to display test results

 # Set User Age Preference
-### User decides the parameter for what age range they want their matches
+### User decides the parameter for what age range they want
+###  their matches
 1. Create user interface / integer slider to create an age range preference

 # Accept / Decline Matches
-### The user will be able to accept or decline matches in a list, removing them from a potential match to be accepted or declineed
+### The user will be able to accept or decline matches in a list,
+###  removing them from a potential match to be accepted or
+###  declined
 1. Create UI for matching with accept / decline (Picture)
 2. Create schema & scripts for DB storing who the user accepts / declines
 3. Notify user if they have a successful match
 4. User personality data to predict the best match

 # Create Type Preferences
-### The user will be able to alter what type of personality they prefer to match with.
-The preferences will default to what researchers believe is the 'perfect' match for your type.
+### The user will be able to alter what type of personality
+###  they prefer to match with.
+The preferences will default
+###  to what researchers believe is the 'perfect' match for
+###  your type.

 # Set User Gender Preference
 ### A user will set their gender preference for matches.
+Will be
-Will be opposite sex by default.
+###  opposite sex by default.

 # See Photos After Match
-### The user will be able to view photos of their match only after both people have accepted each other as a match
+### The user will be able to view photos of their match only
+###  after both people have accepted each other as a match

 # Change Application Notification Settings
-### When another match sends a message or other reason for a notification be able to turn off/on
+### When another match sends a message or other reason for a
+###  notification be able to turn off/on